oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 In an ideal reactive scenario, all the architecture components are non-blocking, so there is no need to worry about the event loop freezing up (**reactor meltdown**).
 But sometimes, you will have to deal with legacy blocking code, or blocking libraries.

 So now, let's experiment with Reactor Schedulers in a Reactive Java application.
-Create a secured webflux REST service with an endpoint to return a random integer.
+Create a Spring WebFlux service with Okta security.
+The service will expose an endpoint to return a random integer.
 The implementation will call Java `SecureRandom` blocking code.
 Start by downloading a Spring Boot maven project using [Spring Initializr](https://start.spring.io/).
 You can do it with the following `HTTPie` line:

 ```shell
 http -d https://start.spring.io/starter.zip type==maven-project \